Large blue: Behaviour

-Brood-parasitic behaviour
+Brood parasitism

-Like many members of the genus Phengaris, large blue butterfly caterpillars are brood parasites, relying on another insect to raise their young.
+Like many members of the genus Phengaris, large blues are brood parasites, relying on another insect to raise their young.
 In this case, the hosts are species of Myrmica ant.
 By being physically and chemically similar to Myrmica ants in their larval stage, and possibly by using other forms of mimicry, Phengaris caterpillars trick the ants into taking them back to the ant nest.
 Once there, the caterpillar will either become a predator of the ant larvae, or beg for food by acting like an ant larva in what is known as a "cuckoo" strategy.
 The "cuckoo" method is viewed as a more successful strategy, as studies have consistently found more larvae per nest for cuckoo butterfly species than predator butterflies.
 Through much research, it has been well documented that large blue butterflies act as predators in the host nests.

+Host species

 Early ideas of the Phengaris-Myrmica relationship resulted in the construction of a linear relationship between one predator and one host.
 It was proposed that each species of Phengaris had evolutionarily adapted to prey on one specific species of Myrmica with the large blue focusing on M. sabuleti.
 More recent reports indicate that while each Phengaris species can prey on more than one Myrmica species, that ability varies between species and each butterfly species still prefers a specific ant species.
-While results are not conclusive, it has been shown that the large blue strongly favours M. sabuleti but has been documented to also prey on M. scabrinodis.
-Studies have also shown that species of butterfly may exhibit different host preferences depending on the location.
-For example, in Finland, large blue butterflies exclusively fed off M. lonae nests.
-Due to differing reports and the difficulties involved in these types of studies, the nature of the host-parasite relationship is still inconclusive.
+The large blue has also been documented to prey on M. scabrinodis.
+Additional studies have also shown that the large blue may exhibit different host preferences depending on location.
+For example, in Finland, large blue butterflies exclusively fed off M. lonae nests and in Poland they were found in the nests of M. rugulosa, M. hellenica, and M. schencki.

-Female egg-laying behaviour
+Egg laying

 Since the parasitic-host relationship between the large blue and the Myrmica is essential for the caterpillar survival, female butterflies must lay eggs in areas where the larvae can be found by ant workers of the correct species.
 In the past it was unclear if Phengaris butterflies were capable of identifying areas of specific Myrmica species.
 It was believed that the certain species of Phengaris could detect specific odours to identify Myrmica species.
 It was also thought that certain species of Phengaris were capable of avoiding overcrowding on food plants by detecting high egg loads.
 New studies indicate that female egg laying is merely attuned to the Myrmica species, and that females do not take other factors into consideration.
+Female Phengaris lay eggs on specific plants such as thyme.
+Wild thyme is the preferred food plant in the UK and in cooler or more mountainous areas in Europe, marjoram is preferred by populations in warmer areas.